armsp/r-pi-vscode-remote/index.md

 SSH is enabled and the default password for the 'pi' user has not been changed.
 This is a security risk - please login as the 'pi' user and type 'passwd' to set a new password.
 ```
+## How to do it without IP Address
+Login using `ssh pi@raspberrypi.local`
+The guide below will use the exact IP Address, however note that you could just replace the IP Address with `raspberrypi.local`.
+So go ahead and use that freely.

 ## Change Password
 As mentioned in the prompt after you enter the password, lets change the password -
 ```console